lukelpg/ros-meal-prep/README.md

 ## Run

-From top level of repo
+From top level of repo:

+TODO: confirm if 'sudo usermod -aG dialout $USER' was the fix for ros2 run not letting the nodes access gpio or if it was sudo colcon build

 ```
-colcon build
+sudo colcon build
 ```
 ```
 source install/setup.bash